Unfulfilled Watch Tower Society predictions: Aftermath

-The passing of 1975 without obvious incident left the Watch Tower Society open to new claims of prophetic failure.
-Instead of maintaining the prophetic significance of that year, however, the group's leaders embarked on a lengthy period of denial and purge, blaming rank-and-file membership for misreading the organization's interpretations.
-The Watchtower initially explained that the reason for the failure of Armageddon's arrival was due to the time lapse between the creation of Adam and Eve.
-Although the Society had earlier argued that the gap was "weeks or months, not years", it now decided the time lapse could, after all, be years.
+After 1975 passed without incident, Watch Tower Society leaders embarked on a lengthy period of denial, blaming rank-and-file membership for misreading the organization's interpretations.
+The Watchtower initially explained that Armageddon did not occur in 1975 due to the time between the creation of Adam and Eve.
+Although the Society had earlier argued that the gap was "weeks or months, not years", it now said the difference could be years.

-In 1976 the magazine repeated its explanation but declared Witnesses themselves to blame for their eager expectations about 1975 because they had misread the Bible.
+In 1976 the magazine repeated that explanation but declared Witnesses themselves to blame for their expectations about 1975 because they had misread the Bible.
 "It was not the word of God that failed or deceived [the individual Jehovah's Witness] and brought disappointment, but [...] his own understanding was based on wrong premises."
-In talks at conventions four years later, leading members of the Society finally acknowledged their error in the initial formulation of the prophecy, and in the March 15, 1980 Watchtower the Society said its claims about 1975 were regretted.
-It assigned no different interpretation to the date and demanded that its members recognize that there never was an explicit prophecy.
+In talks at conventions four years later, leading members of the Society acknowledged their error in raising expectations about 1975, and in the March 15, 1980 issue of The Watchtower, the Society said its claims about 1975 were "to be regretted".
+It did not assign any new date and told members that there never was an explicit prophecy.

-Singelenberg's analysis of Jehovah's Witness preaching activity in the Netherlands in the wake of the 1975 prophetic failure showed a drop in the group's membership from mid-1976, a trend that did not reverse until 1980.
+Singelenberg's analysis of Jehovah's Witness preaching activity in the Netherlands following the 1975 prophetic failure showed a decrease in the group's membership from mid-1976, a trend that did not reverse until 1980.
 An estimated 5,000 Witnesses in the Netherlands either left the movement, were expelled, or became marginal and inactive members.
 Singelenberg suggested many of those expelled and shunned in the late 1970s had rebelled against the group's authority structure out of "post-prophecy frustration".
-Post-1975 defectors were described to him and to American researcher A. J. Brose as "opportunists" who had joined the group out of fear when the end seemed imminent, yet who lacked genuine commitment.
+Post-1975 defectors were described to him and to American researcher A. J. Brose as "opportunists" who had joined the group out of fear when the end seemed imminent, but who lacked genuine commitment.